Derecho-Project/derecho/objectstore/README.md

 # dPods: The Derecho Plain-Old-Data Store

 dPods is a high-performant, replicated, and fault-tolerant objectstore service built upon the core functionalities of the Derecho library.
-We design dPods with the following objectives in mind:
+We designed dPods with the following objectives in mind:
-1. Temporal Queries: We logged the operating time of each operation to allow go back to any consistent time cut of the history. **Currently, the time-query API is to be added yet.**
+1. Temporal Queries: We log the time of occurence for each operation.
+In versioned mode, this allows queries against any stable time in the past.
+Queries with the same time that access a set of distinct objects or distinct replicas will be satisfied of a consistent cut across the history. **NOTE: the time-query API has not yet been added.**
 2. Zero-copy: We use RDMA to move data around for replication or between the server and clients.
-We try best to avoid unecessary memory copy which eats up performance when handling large data objects. **We are working on a slab allocator to allow the application to manage the objects in *RDMA-ready* memory regions meaning the objects are accessible to RDMA devices and ready to be transferred to remote nodes without any local memory copy.**
+We try our best to avoid unecessary memory copies, which eat up performance when handling large data objects. **We are working on a slab allocator to allow the application to manage the objects in *RDMA-ready* memory regions, meaning the objects are accessible to RDMA devices and ready to be transferred to remote nodes without any local memory copy.
+This should help users design zero-copy objects.**

-There are three kinds of nodes in dPods Store: The *replicas*, *clients*, and *external clients*. *replicas* store the data and keep a log of all the operations. *clients* put/get/remove the object by issuing Derecho P2P calls to *replicas*.
-Both *replicas* and *clients* are in the top level derecho group and *replicas* are in the subgroup managing all dPods data and operations. *External clients* are nodes that talk to *replicas* through some relay services (e.g. RESTful API).
+There are three kinds of members (processes) in a dPods Store deployment: The *replicas*, *clients*, and *external clients*. *replicas* store the data and keep a log of all the operations. *clients* put/get/remove the object by issuing Derecho P2P calls to *replicas*.
+Both *replicas* and *clients* are members of the top level derecho group, and *replicas* are also me,bers of the subgroup managing dPods data and carrying out operations on the data. *External clients* are nodes that talk to *replicas* through some relay services (e.g. RESTful API).
 The *external clients* focus on language compatibility rather than performance.
-In the [current version](f379c6eef813c073c28b803c99ab441ea4002975), we didn't provide an implementation of an external client.
+In the [current version](f379c6eef813c073c28b803c99ab441ea4002975), we haven't provided a demo implementation illustrating this style of using REST from an external client.

+dPODS also supports cput (conditional put).
+This allows the caller to do a put if the object still has some expected version number, but fails if the version has changed, enabling lock-free updates.

 ## dPods Getting Started
 The dPods API is shown in [ObjectStore.hpp](https://github.com/Derecho-Project/derecho-unified/blob/master/objectstore/ObjectStore.hpp).
 A dPods *replica* or *client* node needs to start the service and get a handle to it as following: